2mindsgit/Tilesmap/README.md

 * TSX tileset files linked to the exported PNG tileset.
 * TMX map files using CSV tile data.
+* Tile IDs are shifted by `+1`, because `0` is reserved for empty tiles in Tiled.
+* Horizontal and vertical mirror flags are converted to Tiled 32-bit flip flags.
+* SMS-specific palette and priority flags are exported as Tiled properties.
 * Optional ZIP export including TMX, TSX, and PNG files together.
 * Optional standalone TMX or TSX export.

+### Localization

+The interface supports external language files:

+* `lang.js`
+* `lang-fr.js`
+* `lang-en.js`

+Language selection is available through flag icons, and the default language is selected from the browser language when available.

 ### Fully Browser-Based

-Tile Editor is designed as a self-contained web tool:
+TILESMAP Editor is designed as a self-contained web tool:

 * No installation required.
 * No backend required.